Coronado Beach, CA: Planning Your Visit

 Coronado Dog Beach

-Amenities at the dog beach in Coronado include bathrooms, showers and fire pits.
-There is also a grassy park just across the street, although dogs do need to be on a leash at the park.
+Amenities at Dog Run Beach in Coronado include bathrooms, showers, and fire pits.
+There is also a grassy park just across the street (Sunset Park), although dogs do need to be on a leash at the park.

 Free street parking is available on Ocean Blvd., and we tend to have better luck finding spots here than some of the other beaches in Coronado.